 An individual or community is the first responder to any disaster situations.
-Community must be self motivated and aware on do and don't's of various disasters.
-Community must participate in tranining programme like First aid training, Search and Rescue training programme on disaster manangement.
+Community must be self motivated and aware on do and don'ts of various disasters.
+Community must participate in training programmed like First aid training, Search and Rescue training programmed on disaster management.
 Vulnerable community residing in low-lying and coastal villages must help district administration in evacuating safe shelters during flood situation and Cyclone.
 Community must be prepared with emergency survival kit before any disasters warning.
-Emergency survival kit may includes foods (non-perishable and easy to prepare food), portable water, first-aid box, torch light with extra batteries, Radio with extra batteries, multi purpose tool, Mobile phone with charger, sanitation and personal hygiene items and extra-cash.
+Emergency survival kit may includes foods (non-perishable and easy to prepare food), portable water, first-aid box, torch light with extra batteries, Radio with extra batteries, multipurpose tool, Mobile phone with charger, sanitation and personal hygiene items and extra-cash.